European-Unified-ID/EUID-docs/docs/guides/integration-prebid-client-side.md

 Only root-level domains are required for account setup.
 For example, if you're going to use EUID with Prebid.js on example.com, shop.example.com, and example.org, you only need to provide the domain names example.com and example.org.
 :::

-When account setup is complete, you'll receive a public key and Subscription ID.
+When account setup is complete, you'll receive a client keypair consisting of two values that identify you to the EUID servers: Subscription ID and public key.
 These values are unique to you, and you'll use them to configure the EUID module.
 For details, see [Subscription ID and Public Key](../getting-started/gs-credentials.md#subscription-id-and-public-key).

 ### Add Prebid.js to Your Site